Jordan correspondence and block distribution of characters: On -Harish-Chandra series in exceptional groups

 \begin{cor} For $s$ as above, the $5$-blocks in $\cE_5(\bG^F,s)$ with non-abelian defect group have characters of positive height.
 Further, $(\bG^F,\chi)$ is not a minimal counter-example to (HZC1) for any semisimple $5$-element $t\in \bG^{*F}$ commuting with $s$ and any $\chi\in\cE(\bG^F,st)$. \end{cor}

-\begin{proof} The block in Line~1 has non-abelian defect groups (as the relative Weyl group has order divisible by~$5$) and the blocks in all other lines have abelian defect groups.
+\begin{proof} As already discussed in the proof of Theorem~\ref{thm:E8,l=5}, the block in Line~1 has non-abelian defect groups (as the relative Weyl group has order divisible by~$5$) and the blocks in all other lines have abelian defect groups.
 For the block in Line~1, the character in $\cE(\bG^F,s)$ corresponding to the unipotent character of $A_5(q)A_2(q)A_1(q)$ labelled by $41\otimes2\otimes1$ has positive height.
 This proves the first assertion.

 Suppose that $s$ corresponds to Lines~6--7.
 The blocks in Line~7 are all of defect~0, and all remaining characters in $\cE_5(\bG^F,s)$ have the same 5-part in their degree, so are all of height~0 in their respective blocks.
 In particular, the second assertion holds.
 Now suppose that $s$ corresponds to Lines~2--5.
 Here we may apply \cite[Lemma~8.5(3)(b)]{KM} in conjunction with \cite[Prop.~8.6(1)]{KM} to conclude that the second assertion holds (see the argument in the last part of the proof of \cite[Prop.~8.8]{KM}). \end{proof}